ekimetrics/ekimetrics.github.io/blog/2025-05-26-Quantifying_Impact_Comm.md

 header_image_url: "img/blog/Dual_Impact_Comm_header.png"
 image: "img/blog/Dual_Impact_Comm_header.png"
 tags: [Communication Industry,Direct Impact,Indirect Impact,Corporate Responsibility,Advertising Effect,Marketing Impact,Economic science]
-draft: false
+draft: true
-description: "This analysis examines how the communication sector contributes to 5% of French carbon emissions, distinguishing between direct impacts (production and distribution) and the more significant indirect effects on consumer behavior, offering a fresh perspective on communication's role in ecological transition."
+description: "In a context where companies are called upon to reduce their greenhouse gas emissions by 5% per year, the communication industry faces a fundamental question: how to evaluate and optimize its real contribution to the ecological transition?"

 keywords:
     - Communication impact